guillaumedelaloy/Portfolio/README.md

-Hello, my name is Guillaume Delaloy, I am a french data scientist student!
+Hello, my name is Guillaume Delaloy, I am a data scientist student!
 In May 2017, I started an internship as a data scientist for 9 months in a data driven marketing company in Paris.
 I will graduate from a dual degree in [Statistics](https://en.wikipedia.org/wiki/ENSAE_ParisTech) and [Business](https://en.wikipedia.org/wiki/ESCP_Europe) in December 2018, and wish to pursue my career in the data science field!
 <br>